thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 to be teeny tiny, adding fragment caching is simple and a good habit to get into for apps that are likely to expand over time.

-If you're interested in learning more about fragment caching, there is a great [Railscast](http://railscasts.com/episodes/90-fragment-caching-revised) (paid) on the topic.
+If you're interested in learning more about fragment caching, here is a great [Railscast](http://railscasts.com/episodes/90-fragment-caching-revised) (paid) on the topic.